|Colorful Spring Wildflowers on Coyote Hills

 center in Coyote Hills Regional Park.

 One of several rolling hills and gorgeous landscape in this park.
-Hills are lush green during winter and spring
+Hills are lush green during the spring months.

 One of the hilltops in this park used to be the base of Nike missiles air defense system to protect San

 Francisco in 1959 to 1963 timeframe.

 The Bayview Trail makes a big loop trail around this big park and is a paved multi-use trail with little elevation

 The Red Hill Trail runs along the spine of the main row of several hills that comprise Coyote Hills.
 If you're on

 tops of the higher hills you can see all the way to San Francisco and Mt Tamalpais on a clear day.

 Awesome inland view from the top of the hill behind the visitor center.
 It's a fantastic place for photography